-Direct exhaust venting (Category III) - Do not common vent the CGt in a direct exhaust system (Category III).
+Direct exhaust venting (Category III) - Do not common vent (sidewall vent only) the CGt in a direct exhaust system (Category III).
 Connecting more than one appliance to a direct exhaust system will cause flue gas spillage or appliance malfunction, resulting in possible severe personal injury, death or substantial property damage.